Search

 Unsupported field types

 The following field types are not searchable.
-The query builder's autocomplete only suggests supported leaf fields, so these types generally do not appear as suggestions:
+Autocomplete only suggests supported leaf fields, so these types generally do not appear as suggestions:

 - Nested messages — compound types like